ishanshah710/DJANGO_PURE_API/README.md

 project :- restapi
 application :- updates

-It is tested using pure_api.py file which uses endpoints based on which the four diffrent methods for CRUD(these methods are in pure_api.py) are handled and tested in command line.
+It is tested using pure_api.py(inside scripts folder)  file which uses endpoints based on which the four diffrent methods for CRUD(these methods are in pure_api.py) are handled and tested in command line.